marcleerink/portfolio-website/Readme.md

 ## Version History

-Version 1: Launch of the draft including 3 pages.
+Version 1: Launch of the draft including 3 pages for small screens